-A-2 Weaknesses in Timely Removal of Terminated Users Since FY 2019, we have identified weaknesses with the controls over timely removal of terminated user access to Mint information systems.
-Mint is required to remove access to the Local Area Network/Wide Area Network (LANWAN) for terminated users within the timeframe established by Mint's policy.
-Additionally, Mint is required to notify the Treasury Bureau of the Fiscal Service (FS) Administrative Resource Center (ARC) in a timely manner regarding terminated users with access to Oracle Federal Financials (Oracle) and webTA in Fiscal Year 2022 Management Letter Comments accordance with the relevant complementary user entity controls defined in the FS ARC System and Organization Controls (SOC) 1, Type 2 report covering those systems.
-We noted that controls related to terminated user access removal were not designed or implemented appropriately during FY 2022.
-Specifically, we identified the following weaknesses: - Mint management had not defined a process for notifying FS ARC in a timely manner regarding terminated users with access to Oracle or webTA, to include a required timeframe for notification; and - One out of one selected LANWAN administrator's access was not disabled within one business day of notice of termination, as required by Mint's policy.
-Mint Access Management Policy for United States Mint Information Systems, dated April 10, 2020, Section 3.4: Termination, states: Following is the base United States Mint account termination policy: [...]
-Privileged user accounts must be disabled within 1 business day of notice of termination by either a COR for contractors, or the supervisor for federal employees.
-Report on the Description of the Administrative Resource Center Shared Services System and the Suitability of the Design and Operating Effectiveness of Its Controls (SSAE 18 SOC 1 - Type 2 Report) for the period July 1, 2021 to June 30, 2022, states: Customer agency auditors should determine whether customer agencies have established controls to provide reasonable assurance to: [...]
-Notify ARC timely regarding separating employees.

-Management's risk assessment process did not identify the absence of a formal process to notify FS ARC of separated users in a timely manner as a risk that required additional compensating controls.
-Additionally, the selected LANWAN user's administrative account was not disabled timely due to a delay in the control operator processing the access removal request.
+Fiscal Year 2023 Management Letter Comments A-2 Weakness in Timely Removal of Terminated Users Since FY 2019, we have identified weaknesses in the controls over timely removal of terminated user access to Mint information systems.
+Mint is required to notify the FS ARC in a timely manner regarding terminated users with access to Oracle Federal Financials (Oracle) in accordance with the relevant complementary user entity controls defined in the FS ARC SOC 1, Type 2, report covering the system.
+We noted that controls related to terminated user access removal were not designed or implemented appropriately during FY 2023.
+Specifically, we noted that Mint management had not defined and documented a control for notifying FS ARC in a timely manner when users no longer required access to Oracle (i.e., terminated and transferred user), to include a required timeframe for notification.
+Report on the Description of the Administrative Resource Center Shared Services System and the Suitability of the Design and Operating Effectiveness of Its Controls (SSAE 18 SOC 1 - Type 2 Report) for the period July 1, 2022 to June 30, 2023, states: Customer agency auditors should determine whether customer agencies have established controls to provide reasonable assurance to: [...] • Notify ARC timely regarding separating employees.
+Management's risk assessment process did not identify the absence of a formal process to notify ARC of separated users in a timely manner, to include defining the required timeframe for notification, as a risk that required additional compensating controls.
 Weaknesses in timely removal of terminated users' access to Mint's systems increase the risk of unauthorized access to the system, which could lead to a compromise in data confidentiality, integrity, and availability.
-We recommend that Mint management:

-- Document and implement a process for timely notifying FS ARC of terminated users; and - Enforce existing requirements for timely removal of terminated users with administrative access.
+We recommend that Mint management define and implement the required timeframe and process for timely notifying FS ARC of terminated and transferred users with access to Oracle.
 Management Response: